josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If you have any severe deficiencies, it's worth addressing those immediately.
 Now's the time to make sure you're ready for whatever comes your way.

 Learn the basics of any technology or area that's likely to come up for the kinds of role you'll be going for.
+Research and practice anything you're likely to be doing.
+Look up articles; listen to podcasts; watch videos; whatever works for you.
+Half the battle is just getting your brain focused on those things.

-You don't need to be an expert in everything, by any stretch, but things likely to come up should be at least familiar.
+You don't need to become an expert, by any stretch, let alone an expert in everything that might come up in an interview.
 If you can have a basic high-level conversation about them, that's probably good enough for now. (_I've been working in React, TypeScript, and Tailwind for years, and I wouldn't consider myself an expert in any of the three_.)

 <PullQuote>